 These resources may be helpful:

-· The Alzheimer’s Association offers support groups for persons living with early stage memory loss and caregivers.
+The Alzheimer’s Association offers support groups and educational programs for persons living with early stage memory loss and caregivers.
 Call the 24/hour helpline to get connected: 1.800.272.3900 or click here for a list of support groups in the greater Seattle area.